Microlensing effects of wormholes associated to blackhole spacetimes: Basic formalism

-where the domain $D$ is simply-connected and $\partial D$ is its boundary, $\sum_i{\alpha_i}$ is the sum of the exterior angle when taking the domain as a polygon.
+where the domain $D$ is simply-connected and $\partial D$ is its boundary, $\sum_i{\alpha_i}$ is the sum of the exterior angle when taking the domain as a polygon and $\chi(D)$ is the Euler characteristic number, which $\chi(D)=1$ in our case .
 The function $\kappa$ is the curvature of the geodesics.
-Note that, the external angles and interior angles are connected by
+Since the line $SD$ is the geodesic line, its corresponding integration of $\kappa$ along $SD$ is vanishing, then

-and $\kappa$ vanishes if and only if the line integration takes on geodesics.
-Hence, we further have
+where $D_2$ is the domain except the line $SD$.
+As Fig. \ref{fig:GBTgeo} shows, line $\gamma$ is vertical $SD$, which means that

-Finally, in the limit $r \to \infty$, we have $ \theta _S+\theta_O = \pi$.
-With the wormhole geometry, we can then evaluate the integrals in equation \eqref{eq:GBfinal} and get the deflection angle.
+the sum of exterior angles changes into the sum of two vertical angles.
+Afterward, one can do the integral transformation as follows,